(as amended through 2019)

 F. All disbursements over $500.00 require the approval of two (2) FCB state officers, one of whom must be the President or Treasurer.
 Such approval may be conveyed using either a letter or an email.
 The Executive Committee must be notified of the disbursement.

-G. Commencing January 1st 2017, the fiscal year is from January 1st through December 31st.
+G. The fiscal year is from July 1st through June 30th.
 An independent reconciliation of the accounts must be made and reported to the Board of Directors at the first board meeting of the new fiscal year.

 H. For any meals sponsored by FCB, per diem shall not be paid to members, but rather shall be applied to defray part or all of the costs of the member's meal.